fastify/fastify-response-validation/README.md

 })
 ```

-If you want to override the default [ajv](https://www.npmjs.com/package/ajv) configuration, you can do that by using the `ajv` option.
+If you want to override the default [ajv](https://www.npmjs.com/package/ajv) configuration, you can do that by using the `ajv` option:
 ```js
 // Default configuration:
 //    coerceTypes: false